danpeirce/danpeirce.github.io/2018/oled-v1.2/oled-v1.2.md

 #### Pendulum

 The Pendulum mode is similar to Photogate mode but is displays the total period of a swinging pendulum.

+#### Pulse

+The Pulse mode times the duration from falling edge to rising edge.
+Currently this mode runs once and returns to the mode selection state with the time displayed in window 2.

 <!---
 use